sophiayduan/daydream-sprig/README.md

 - 6x6mm push buttons
 - Vertical handheld form factor
 - 4 additional GPIOS
-- Cool silkscreen art made by Erin + stolen from the og sprig
+- Cool silkscreen art made by Erin + some stolen from the og sprig

 (unlike the original sprig, this board doesn't include a speaker due to its cost)

-This project was made as a lanyard for [Daydream Ottawa](https://daydream.hackclub.com/ottawa) organizers, I didn't end up finishing it in time oops.
+This project was made as a lanyard for [Daydream Ottawa](https://daydream.hackclub.com/ottawa) organizers (to display their names and other cool stuff) but, I didn't end up finishing it in time oops.

 ## Acknowledgements